Sean-A-W/willow2-sdk-mods/GunDPS/README.md

 Displays a DPS estimate for weapons, shown as a HUD notification whenever you view a weapon's item card.
 The formula can be customised if you know how to write Python.

+## How It Works

+**DPS** is calculated from card damage, fire rate, mag size, shot cost, and reload time.
+Splash damage is detected from `Behavior_Explode` instances in the weapon's BPDs and added on top of impact damage.

-Crit DPS is shown when the weapon's parts give it a crit bonus.
-Weapons that deal pure splash damage (e.g. rocket launchers) hide the crit line since splash cannot crit.
+**Crit DPS** is shown when the weapon's parts give it a crit bonus.
+Only the impact portion of damage can crit - splash damage cannot.
+Weapons that deal pure splash (e.g. rocket launchers) hide the crit line entirely.

-If the weapon has a BehaviorProviderDefinition (BPD) anywhere - on the weapon type, projectile, or any part - a `(!)` marker is appended to the DPS numbers.
-This warns that the weapon may have special mechanics (free shots, ammo return, bullet splitting, etc.) that the formula cannot account for.
+**`(!)` warning** appears when the mod detects unknown DPS-affecting behaviors in the weapon's BPDs (free shots, ammo return, bullet splitting, etc.).
+Cosmetic behaviors (visuals, zoom, elemental effects) are filtered out.
+Weapons with a `CustomFiringModeDefinition` on any part are also flagged since these indicate non-standard projectile behaviour.

-Weapons with a shot cost of 0 (infinite magazine) are handled correctly - reload time is ignored and DPS simplifies to `damage * projectiles * fire_rate`.
+**Infinite magazine** weapons (shot cost of 0) are handled correctly - reload time is ignored and DPS simplifies to `damage * projectiles * fire_rate`.

 ## Crit Formula